UniStuttgart-VISUS/AzureKinectForUE/README.md

 # Azure Kinect for Unreal Engine
-This for of [Ayumu Nagamtsu' plugin für UE4](https://github.com/nama-gatsuo/AzureKinectForUE) enables using the Azure Kinect sensor in Unreal Engine 5.
+This for of [Ayumu Nagamtsu's plugin für UE4](https://github.com/nama-gatsuo/AzureKinectForUE) enables using the Azure Kinect sensor in Unreal Engine 5.

 ## Prerequisites
 * Platform: Win64